casper-network/casper-node-launcher/resources/maintainer_scripts/network_configs/README.md

 ```

 You would need to customize `chainspec.toml` with a new network name and activation_point timestamp.
-You would need to customize `config-example.toml" with new known_addresses.
+You would need to customize `config-example.toml` with new known_addresses.

 Once all the configuration changes are done.
 Create a new config.tar.gz from within the config directory.